- Biennial Reports: $20

 When to File the Statement of Information

 The first Statement of Information must be filed with the California Secretary of State within 90 days of the date the California LLC filed its Articles of Organization.
 After filing the LLC’s first Statement of Information, the LLC must file the Statement of Information every other year during the LLC’s applicable filing period.
 The applicable filing period is the calendar month in which the Articles of Organization were filed with the California Secretary of State and the five preceding months.
 For example, if a California LLC filed its Articles of Organization on December 1, 2014, the first Statement of Information must be filed not later than 90 days thereafter and future Statements of Information must be filed every two years beginning July 1st and ending December 31st of each second year (2016, 2018, etc.).
 This form is required even if the LLC is not actively engaged in business.
-The penalty for not filing by the deadline is $250.

 How to Complete the Statement of Information

 Anyone with authority within the LLC is able to compete this form.
 During the subsequent filings, if information has not changed, it is possible to check a box under “No Change Statement.”
 This allows the person filing to skip the majority of the form.
 Below is a list of the information necessary to complete the Statement of Information.